bcgov/designatedlands/README.md

 ### sources.csv

-The file `sources.csv` defines all source layers and how they are processed.
-Edit this table to customize the analysis.
-Note that order of the rows is not important, the script will sort the rows by the **hierarchy** column.
-Columns are as follows:
+The files `sources_designations.csv` and `sources_supporting.csv` define all source layers and how they are processed.
+Edit these tables to customize the analysis.
+Columns are noted below.
+All columns are present in `sources_designations.csv`, designation/hierarchy/restriction columns are not included in `sources_supporting.csv` but the remaining column definitions are identical.
+Note that order of rows in the files is not important, order your designations by populating the **hierarchy** column with integer values.
+Do not include a hierarchy integer for designations that are to be excluded (`exclude = T`)

 | COLUMN                 | DESCRIPTION                                                                                                                                                                            |
 |------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|